 During this same time, the decrease in carbohydrate intake also decreases carbohydrate oxidation.
 Which decreases muscle glycogen use.

-Ok, so this all theoretically sounds pretty great.
+So, theoretically this all sounds pretty great.

 But what happens when you reintroduce carbohydrates?

 Although your body is able to use fat more efficiently, it may actually negatively affect your bodies ability to use carbohydrates as fuel.
 In fact, this fat adaptation phase may actually ‘impair’ glycogen use, not ‘spare’ it.
-This is detrimental for short high intensity exercise, or those that need power outputs at 85-90% or higher.
+This is detrimental for high intensity exercise, or those that need power outputs at 85-90% or higher.

 Given this, there is evidence that time trial performance is decreased following a Train Low, Compete High diet.
 Some athletes have also reported a decreased training capacity, and an increase in perceived effort.

 To date – research has not shown any benefit to Training Low and Competing High in endurance athletes.

 But, for those athletes that engage in less intense physical activity over a shorter period – the research is not as clear.
 The reliance on glycogen is not as high.
 And the adaptation to using dietary fat for energy may have no difference on your performance time.